SegersIan/blog/blog/_posts/2024-08-23-writing-clearly.md

 * Iteration is king.
 This is the key differentiator from those who write once and don't look back.
 * When you do Test Driven Development, you do the bare minimum to make the test pass.
 Then, you iterate on the implementation.
-* When doing agile software engineering, you start with a base and iteratively built your solution.
+* When doing agile software engineering, you start with a base and iteratively build your solution.

-Reading Tip: [The Writing Process](https://www.lynchburg.edu/academics/writing-center/wilmer-writing-center-online-writing-lab/the-writing-process/) but be weary for the paper/academic specific tips.
+Reading Tip: [The Writing Process](https://www.lynchburg.edu/academics/writing-center/wilmer-writing-center-online-writing-lab/the-writing-process/) but be wary of the paper/academic specific tips.

 ### Blog, Teach, Talk, Explain

-"To teach is to learn twice" (Joseph Joubert), this quote exemplifies how teaching deepends one's own understanding of a subject.
+"To teach is to learn twice" (Joseph Joubert), this quote exemplifies how teaching deepens one's own understanding of a subject.
 One of the most effective ways to deepen your understanding and learn to clearly formulate is by teaching, explaining or public speaking.
 I personally experienced this as I was coaching students on [FreeCodeCamp](https://www.freecodecamp.org/) meetups and doing tech talks.
 That's why *effective* public speakers, bloggers and content creators know their subject so well, through the process of preparing their content, they learn and improve.
 It's a natural self-reinforcing loop.
 The more content they create, the better they become.

 # Final Thoughts